 Folding the steel is not a magical process that is needed to make the best blade in the world.
 The need for steel to be hammered down and folded several times comes directly from the fact that the blade material you’re working with is impure.
 Pure, homogenized, high quality steel does not need to be folded, and can in fact be weakened from the very act.
 Folding is a process to remove impurities, and to homogenize the steel.
-In feudal Japan, swordsmiths used this material during the katana making process which comprised iron sands and charcoal smelted in a clay tatara furnace.
+In feudal Japan, swordsmiths used a material called tamahagane which consisted of iron sands and charcoal smelted in a clay tatara furnace.
 This blade material was very impure, with gaps in the steel, less desirable elements, and an uneven distribution of carbon throughout.
-You want the strength in a sword to be uniform through the whole blade rather than have one or several areas with concentrated levels of carbon, creating brittle weak points in the blade that could lead to the wielder’s demise if their sword breaks.
+You want the strength in a sword to be uniform through the whole blade rather than have one or several areas with concentrated levels of carbon, creating brittle weak points in the blade that could lead to the wielder’s demise if their sword is broken.

-So why would steel have an uneven distribution of carbon?
+Now why would steel have an uneven distribution of carbon?
 The simple answer is that the steel wasn’t fully liquified during the smelting process.
-To fully liquefy iron, you need to reach a temperature of 2,800 degrees Fahrenheit, and medieval levels of technology couldn’t always get there.
-The traditional Japanese tatara furnace could only get up to 2,500 degrees at it’s apex.
+To fully liquify iron, you need to reach a temperature of 2,800 degrees Fahrenheit, and medieval levels of technology couldn’t always get there.
+The traditional Japanese tatara furnace, for example, could only get up to 2,500 degrees at it’s apex.
 However there are many other elements in the steel that do reach a melting point lower than iron.
 So what else remains in the steel besides iron?
 This stony waste matter known as slag is counted among the blade’s impurities, however there are a couple elements that can be beneficial in small amounts, such as silicon and titanium.